Dimension-independent Markov chain Monte Carlo on the sphere: Numerical illustrations

-Since the range of $\mathcal L$ is bounded in $L^\infty(D)$, i.e.\ $\|\mathcal L(g)\|_{L^\infty(D)} \leq \max_{i} |u_i|$, and since $G$ and $O$ are locally Lipschitz continuous and bounded respectively, we obtain that also $\PPhi$ is bounded on $\Sphere$.
-Thus, the setting of Bayesian level set inversion satisfies the assumptions of \Cref{theo:Uniform_ergodic}.
-In particular, for finite-dimensional approximations of the Bayesian level set inversion problem that are obtained by truncating the expansion \eqref{eq:KLE} after $d$ terms, \Cref{alg:pCN_Sphere,alg:ESS_Sphere,alg:Zappa_MCMC} yield uniformly ergodic Markov chains on $\Sphere^{d-1}$ targeting the corresponding posterior $\mu^{(d)}$. \end{remark}
+Since the range of $\mathcal{L}$ is bounded in $L^\infty(D)$, i.e.\ $\norm{\mathcal{L}(g)}_{L^\infty(D)} \leq \max_{i} |u_i|$, and since $\Upsilon$ and $O$ are locally Lipschitz continuous and bounded respectively, we obtain that also $\PPhi$ is bounded on $\Sphere(\ell^2)$.
+Thus, the setting of Bayesian level set inversion satisfies the assumptions of \Cref{theo:Uniform_ergodic,theo:main}.
+In particular, for finite-dimensional approximations of the Bayesian level set inversion problem that are obtained by truncating the expansion \eqref{eq:KLE} after $d$ terms, \Cref{alg:pCN_Sphere,alg:ESS_Sphere,alg:Zappa_MCMC} yield uniformly ergodic Markov chains on $\Sphere^{d-1}$ targeting the corresponding posterior $\mu^{(d)}$.
+Here, the corresponding posterior $\mu^{(d)}$ on $\Sphere^{d-1}$ may be obtained according to \eqref{eq:push_post_finite} or \eqref{eq:post_finite}. \end{remark}